President’s Teaching Award

 Criteria

 To be considered for the PTA, nominees must demonstrate excellence in three equally weighted categories.
-It is understood that these categories do not exist in a vacuum, but continually animate and inform one another.
+It is understood that these categories interconnect, continually animating and informing one another.
 The Selection Committee is committed to a holistic review of nomination packages and is looking for applicants whose packages tell a story and provide a rich narrative context for their approach to educational excellence.

 1. Educational Leadership